mus1cholic/isla/docs/ai/ai-gateway-evals-phased-plan.md

   patching timestamps after execution.
 - This phase is required before LOCOMO and LongMemEval results are treated as trustworthy.
 - Prompt-visible benchmark "current time" SHOULD be explicit instead of implied by the host date.
+- The current Phase-1 runner already proves the canonical app-boundary execution path; Phase 2 SHOULD extend that runner rather than introducing a second benchmark execution stack.
+- The current runner's structured mid-term snapshots make it possible to verify benchmark-time propagation once timestamp injection lands.

 ### Exit Criteria